 Minimum contribution of USD 150,000

-The right of free movement to Dominica, China, Russia, Singapore, the UK, and Europe’s Schengen Area, among others
+The right of free movement to Grenada, China, Russia, Singapore, the UK, and Europe’s Schengen Area, among others

 The application process for Grenadian citizenship is efficient and uncomplicated, and the applicant is not required to visit Grenada to complete the process.

 The Grenadian citizenship by investment application pack will be delivered to you by Henley & Partners.
 It will include all the relevant documentation, accompanied by detailed instructions.
 Once everything is returned to us, we will double-check the application for completeness and accuracy to minimize the possibility of rejection.

 Once an application is submitted, the government generally provides an answer within 90 days.
 Passports for successful applicants will be issued within 10 working days.
 Applicants are not required to pick up their passports in person.
 Henley & Partners will coordinate the collection process and send the passport(s) to the client.